insure logo

 Can I get homeowners insurance with knob and tube wiring?

-It’s doubtful that you can even find an insurance company willing to offer a policy if your home has knob and tube wiring.
+It’s unlikely that you’ll find an insurance company willing to provide coverage if your home still has knob and tube wiring.

 “Most insurance companies require homeowners to convert to modern electrical standards within 30 days of purchase.
 Additionally, most mortgage companies will require this conversion to reduce their exposure as the mortgage holder,” McCabe says.

-If you own a home built before 1940 or are planning to buy one, your homeowners insurance agent will ask about the home’s electrical system.
+If you own a home built before 1940 or plan to buy one, your homeowners insurance agent will ask about the home’s electrical system.
 If it’s been updated to modern codes and standards, you shouldn’t have a problem getting a standard policy.

 If you don’t convert the electrical system within that deadline, your insurer may cancel the coverage, McCabe says.